 If you are involved in a divorce or child custody dispute, you will likely be asked if you want to participate in mediation.
 Sometimes you do not even have a choice if you want to participate in mediation: many of the local courts order that all parties must attend mediation.

-Mediation is a process in which a neutral third-party, the mediator, helps you and the other party reach an agreement.
+Mediation is a process in which a neutral third party, the mediator, helps you and the other party reach an agreement.
 Because only about 5% of the cases proceed to trial, realistically you may be part of that 95% of the cases that settle.
+Even if you settle or attend mediation, it is still best to consult with a Grand Rapids family lawyer.

 Of course, the two main benefits of mediation are the cost savings compared to going to trial; and a decrease in hostility.
 Compared to going to trial, there are many benefits to mediation.
 For example: